Playgrounds and Helmets Don't Mix!

 Playground Equipment Standards

 In February, 1999, we contacted Dr. Donna Thompson of the National Program for Playground Safety, who is also Secretary of ASTM F-15.29 on Playground Equipment.
-(Their standard is F-1487-95) Dr. Thompson says the openings in playground equipment have been sized for bodies, not bodies-with-helmets.
+(Their standard is F-1487) Dr. Thompson says the openings in playground equipment have been sized for bodies, not bodies-with-helmets.
 (But see notes above on Swedish and US standards.)
-They were aware of the potential for a helmet to hang but have not addressed it since there were no reports of problems here.
-They have had difficulty adding a signage requirement on appropriate ages for use of the equipment to their standard, but if they do add signage it might also include a "take off your kid's helmet" warning.
-After they heard about an incident in Canada in October or November of 1998, the committee suggested that CPSC issue a warning.
+They were aware of the potential for a helmet to hang but had not addressed it since there were no reports of problems here.
+They had had difficulty adding a signage requirement on appropriate ages for use of the equipment to their standard, but if they do add signage it might also include a "take off your kid's helmet" warning.
+After they heard about an incident in Canada in 1998, the committee suggested that CPSC issue a warning.

 The Consumer Product Safety Commission issued a warning on this subject in 1999.
 They had not thought it necessary before this incident.
 They have been concerned about scaring parents away from putting helmets on their kids, since the more critical danger is the ride to the playground, not the rare strangulation or asphyxiation when there.